mdn/content/files/en-us/web/media/formats/image_types/index.md

 ### Photographs

 Photographs typically fare well with lossy compression (depending on the encoder's configuration).
-This makes [JPEG](#jpeg-joint-photographic-experts-group-image) and [WebP](#webp-image) good choices for photographs, with JPEG being more compatible but WebP perhaps offering better compression.
+This makes [JPEG][4] and [WebP][7] good choices for photographs, with JPEG being more compatible but WebP perhaps offering better compression.
-To maximize quality and minimize download time, consider providing both [using a fallback](#providing-image-fallbacks) with WebP as the first choice and JPEG as the second.
+To maximize quality and minimize download time, consider providing both [using a fallback][9] with WebP as the first choice and JPEG as the second.
 Otherwise, JPEG is the safe choice for compatibility.

 <table class="standard-table" style="max-width: 42rem">